joshuacheng/tetris-clone/DEVELOPMENT.md

 - 4/21: Today I worked on row clearing, which took a surprisingly long time to figure out both because of my coding decisions and needing to keep track of what updates what in my system.
 Imagine how much trouble multithreading is.
+- 4/22: The entire base game of Tetris is almost done, with the major features left being a way to lose, colored pieces, wall kicks, and score.
+After that I will probably start working on the library requirement, using sound to play Tetris music and/or ofxDatGUI to make a nice interface.
+If there is still time afterwards, I will add piece queues and piece holds.